PrathamBhatTech/Amazon-Product-Tracker/README.md

         > CUI for adding and removing urls

     Prateek Pangal Rao
-        > Sending SMS to user's phone for price drop alerts
+        > Sending SMS to user's phone for price drop alerts {DEPRECATED since this feature requires a subscription}